Changissnz/selfinterest/README.md

 of alternatives, the media is supplanted by superior or more affluent designs, and one could objectively state that that is time-agnostic progress.
-When the usage changes quite simply because of shifts in objectives, however, that are actually not very original in the thematic comparison, then the first impression of the motives of that context are the applications surrounding those motives so that the progress of revising or developing improved forms from that media form are not as recognized.
+When the usage changes quite simply because of shifts in objectives, however, that are actually not very original in the thematic comparison, then the first impression of the motives of that context are the applications surrounding those motives, so that the progress of revising or developing improved forms from that media form are not as recognized.